RogerCL24/ChatBot/CHATBOT/README.md

 ```
 - - **_storage_context_**: To load data, we simply need to re-create the storage context using the same configuration (e.g. pass in the same persist_dir).
   - **_index_**: We can then load specific indices from the StorageContext, in this case we don't need to specify index_id if there's only one index in storage context.
-  - **_query_engine_**: The data will be queried as an index
+  - **_query_engine_**[^2]: Creates a Retriever instance with the default values for a given index retriever[^3].
   - **_response_**:

 ## Example & Conclusion 📍

 [^1]: What is an index?
 Jerry Liu wrote "An index manages the state: abstracting away underlying storage, and exposing a view over processed data & associated metadata.”
 LlamaIndex indexes nodes.
 Nodes are chunks of the documents we load from the storage.
-More info at [https://www.mikulskibartosz.name/llama-index-which-index-should-you-use/](https://www.mikulskibartosz.name/llama-index-which-index-should-you-use/)
+More info at [https://gpt-index.readthedocs.io/en/latest/core_modules/data_modules/index/root.html](https://gpt-index.readthedocs.io/en/latest/core_modules/data_modules/index/root.html)
+[^2]: Takes in a natural language query, and returns a rich response.
+It is most often (but not always) built on one or many Indices via Retrievers.
+You can compose multiple query engines to achieve more advanced capability.
+More info at [https://gpt-index.readthedocs.io/en/latest/core_modules/query_modules/query_engine/root.html](https://gpt-index.readthedocs.io/en/latest/core_modules/query_modules/query_engine/root.html)
+[^3]: Retrievers are responsible for fetching the most relevant context given a user query (or chat message).
+More info at [https://gpt-index.readthedocs.io/en/latest/core_modules/query_modules/retriever/root.html](https://gpt-index.readthedocs.io/en/latest/core_modules/query_modules/retriever/root.html)